-Alex Santilli is an audio engineer, producer, speaker designer, studio manager, electronic retrofitter, and ‘gear whisper’ that operates Spice House Sound in Philadelphia.
+Alex Santilli is a Grammy nominated audio engineer, producer, speaker designer, studio manager, electronic retrofitter, and ‘Gear Whisperer’ that operates Spice House Sound in Philadelphia.
 Thanks to Alex and WSDG’s pioneering efforts, Spice House Sound offers innovative acoustics and a wealth of singular technology innovations that have subsequently been adopted by studios across the globe.

 A singular drive and focus to extract the maximum audio quality out of every performance, recording, and piece of audio equipment is what drives Alex Santilli’s unique approach to audio engineering.
-When the scientific method meets artistic sensibilities, they come to form never before seen designs such as the Xeta Loudspeakers, in use as far field mains at Spice House Sound.
+When the scientific method meets artistic sensibilities, they come to form never before seen designs such as Spice House Sound’s signature phase-flat monitors.
 Unique electrical networks deployed through custom made drivers create a previously unheard clarity of sound for anyone with sensitive ears.

 Phone: 203 644 2129